JanHerca/urantiapedia/output/wikijs/en/article/Phillip_Marriott/Unity_Harmony_Within_Diversity_of_Experience_and_Belief_2.md

 So, this got me thinking on my way home after the book fair-how to have spirit unity.
 I needed to seek out what is common between us.
 Jesus did this very well, particularly during his journeys through the Mediterranean.

 > He selected five of the leading Stoics, eleven of the Cynics, and sixteen of the mystery-cult leaders and spent much of his spare time for almost six months in intimate association with these religious teachers.
 And this was his method of instruction: Never once did he attack their errors or even mention the flaws in their teachings.
-In each case he would select the truth in what they taught and then proceed so to embellish and illuminate this truth in their minds that in a very short time this enhancement of the truth effectively crowded out the associated error. ([UB 132:0.4](/en/The_Urantia_Book/132#p0_4))
+In each case he would select the truth in what they taught and then proceed so to embellish and illuminate this truth in their minds that in a very short time this enhancement of the truth effectively crowded out the associated error. (<a id="a42_574"></a>[UB 132:0.4](/en/The_Urantia_Book/132#p0_4))

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/Phillip_Marriott/47.jpg">